acterglobal/a3/Readme.md

 ## Building for SDK

 Whenever the native SDK changed, you need to (re)build the artifacts.
-To do that you can use `cargo make build` with the specific SDK target, e.g. `cargo make build android`
+To do that you can use `cargo make android`

 .Note: currently only android is fully supported.
 Plumbing for iOS is existing but not tested, Web, Linux, Mac, Windows and are platforms have not been configured yet.